system76/tech-docs/src/models/oryp10/repairs.md

 4. Open the lid slightly and place the machine on its side.
 5. Push a screwdriver into the adhesive slot until the keyboard pops out.
+    - If available, a flathead spudger tool can also be used to provide more contact with the keyboard.

 ![Keyboard push point](./img/keyboard-push-point.webp)